Contribute to your Community! Become a Poll Worker!

 Thank you to all of our civic-minded Cobb County community servants who have expressed an interest in becoming Election Day Poll Workers.
 Applications will be accepted and information placed in our database, however not all applicants will be interviewed or hired until we have a need.
 Applicants will be called and interviewed prior to an election if new workers are needed for that election.
-If you have already placed an application with us, the application will remain in our database for future elections as needed.
+If you have already placed an application with us, the application will remain in our database for future elections.
 You do not need to reapply.

 With Grateful Hearts,

 Cobb County Elections & Registration

 Complete this electronic application, and hit submit.
 If you have never applied to be a pollworker previously, please click the "APPLY ONLINE" button to proceed.
 Should you experience issues, email email@example.com for support.